rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 In Windows clusters, containers communicate with each other using the `host-gw` mode of Flannel.
 In `host-gw` mode, all containers on the same node belong to a private subnet, and traffic routes from a subnet on one node to a subnet on another node through the host network.

 - When worker nodes are provisioned on AWS, virtualization clusters, or bare metal servers, make sure they belong to the same layer 2 subnet.
 If the nodes don't belong to the same layer 2 subnet, `host-gw` networking will not work.
-Please contact [Rancher support](https://rancher.com/support/) if your worker nodes on AWS, virtualization clusters, or bare metal servers don't belong to the same layer 2 network.

 - When worker nodes are provisioned on GCE or Azure, they are not on the same layer 2 subnet.
 Nodes on GCE and Azure belong to a routable layer 3 network.
 Follow the instructions below to configure GCE and Azure so that the cloud network knows how to route the host subnets on each node.